esperantotech/onnxruntime-samples/README.md

 ```

 ### Getting models and datasets
+WARNING: This step might require access to esperanto artifactory and/or aws.

 Then we can download all models and datasets required by the examples.
 The yaml file `artifacts/models.yaml` contains the bill of materials to be retrieved from artifactory.
 Samples assume by default that artifacts will be placed in `DownloadArtifactory` directory but the user can customize the install location and later use script parameter to point to the download location.